forestryio/forestry.io/hugo/content/careers/software-engineer-2019.md

 * A minimum of 3 years experience building and designing web applications
 * Experience developing with JavaScript and a front-end framework (React preferred)
-* Experience working on the back-end of a web application or API
+* Experience working on the back-end of a web application
 * To be driven by solving hard problems and taking ownership over development tasks
 * To take initiative and suggest solutions and improvements
 * A solid understanding and appreciation for automated tests